 Feeling a little blue after having a baby?
 That’s OK.

-Here are steps you can take to cope with postpartum blues and signs to look for if it progresses to postpartum depression
+Here are steps you can take to cope with postpartum blues and signs to look for before it progresses to postpartum depression

-Having a baby is a joyous time, but it also can come with a lot of unexplained varied emotions and bouts of sadness.
+Having a baby is a joyous time, but it can also come with a lot of unexplained and varied emotions and bouts of sadness.

 About two to three days after childbirth, some mothers may find themselves feeling depressed, anxious or upset.
 They may cry for no reason, have trouble sleeping, eating or making decisions or question whether they can handle being a mother.

 These feelings are often referred to as postpartum blues, and they are normal.

 “Being pregnant is an emotional rollercoaster,” says LaCameo Miller, a long-time nurse at the Telfair BirthPlace at St. Joseph’s/Candler.
 “It has ups and downs, and even after delivery, you are going to be emotional for a while, and that’s OK.
 It’s OK to feel what you feel.”

 And you are certainly not alone feeling that way.
 It’s estimated between 70 to 80 percent of women experience postpartum blues.
 Postpartum blues usually get better without any treatment within one to two weeks.

 There are steps you can take to cope with these feelings.
 It starts by remembering you just delivered a baby.
 It takes time to learn about your baby and for your baby to learn about you.